However long the night, the dawn will break.

 I provide support through Video Psychotherapy using evidence-based practices to help you feel more self-aware and hopeful for the next step in life.

 As a Black woman in America, I also want to acknowledge the deep and painful roots that many of us share.
-Although I've been providing Black trauma mental health counseling since 2011, I've recently started using my voice to educate the public and organization I work for on the impact that Systemic Racism has on Black mental health in America.
+I've been providing racial trauma-informed mental health counseling since 2011, I've gotten a lot more involved as an activist and advocate, through workshops/webinars, writing and founding the 501(c)(3) Nonprofit

 My name is Makinie.
 I identify as Black and Afro-Caribbean American.

 I am a Licensed Marriage and Family Therapist (LMFT) who has been working in mental health for a decade.